sararoggi/understory/README.md

 notebooks/dependency_analysis.ipynb  →  classify grammatical role per entity, verify parser choice notebooks/llm_analysis.ipynb         →  cross-genre LLM simulation, compared against the real corpus
 ```

-Each notebook has its own purpose and can be run independently, provided its prerequisites have already been run once.

 ## Entity schema